DevHola/microservice-wallet-system/README.md

 This is the backend system for the E-Wallet application, built with a microservices architecture to ensure scalability and maintainability.
 The system is composed of several microservices, including the Auth microservice for authentication and token management, the Wallet microservice for managing wallet operations and in-app transactions between users, the Processing microservice for handling external funding and withdrawals, and the Mail microservice for sending emails.

 # Table of Contents
-Overview
+  * Overview
-Features
+  * Features
-Technologies Used
+  * Technologies Used
-Installation
+  * Installation
-Usage
+  * Usage
-Contributing
+  * Contributing
-License

 # Features
-User authentication and authorization with JWT
+* User authentication and authorization with JWT
-Wallet creation and management
+* Wallet creation and management
-In-app transactions (transfer and money requests between users) External funding and withdrawals
+* In-app transactions (transfer and money requests between users)
+* External funding and withdrawals
-Email notifications
+* Email notifications
-Microservices architecture for better scalability
+* Microservices architecture for better scalability
-API Gateway for routing requests to appropriate services RabbitMQ for message queuing
+* API Gateway for routing requests to appropriate services
+* RabbitMQ for message queuing
-Redis for token management and rotation
+* Redis for token management and rotation

 # Technologies Used
-Node.js
+* Node.js
-Express
+* Express
-PostgreSQL
+* PostgreSQL
-Docker
+* Docker
-RabbitMQ
+* RabbitMQ
-Redis
+* Redis
-Jest
+* Jest
-Supertest
+* Supertest
-TypeScript
+* TypeScript
-JWT for authentication
+* JWT for authentication

 # Installation
-Clone the repository:
+* Clone the repository:

 bash
 Copy code